 (c) Exceptions.
-This clause does not prohibit contractors from providing-
+This clause does not prohibit contractors from providingvisibility into any user data or packets that such equipment transmits or otherwise handles.

 (1) A service that connects to the facilities of a third-party, such as backhaul, roaming, or interconnection arrangements; or